 SERVING SUGGESTIONS:

-Pair it with a salad for a complete meal or enjoy it on its own!
+Pair it with a salad for a complete meal.

 I use chicken thighs for this recipe, but you can easily swap in chicken breasts if you prefer.
+Just reduce the cook time slightly so they don’t dry out.

 There are plenty of honey varieties that add both flavor and health benefits to this dish.
-Just be careful with premium manuka honey because high heat can reduce its beneficial properties.
 I often use local raw honey in my recipes, or sometimes just classic clover honey.
 Choose whatever honey you like best.

 If you want to use red onions or red bell peppers, go for it.
 They work beautifully in this dish.